courselabs/project-cicd/README.md

 <details>
   <summary>💡 Hints</summary>

 This isn't as bad as it looks.
-Remember that Kubernetes application models can be quite similar so you could start with an existing app as the basis and just tweak the setup for Widgetario.
+Remember that Kubernetes application models can be quite similar between projects, so you could start with an existing app as the basis and just tweak the setup for Widgetario.

 Kubernetes needs more detail in the model, so you'll need to check back to the architecture diagram to make sure you're using the correct ports for network communication.

-Start by running a single replica for each component and test them using the same endpoints you used in the pipeline to verify they're working.
+Start by running a single replica for each component and test them using the same endpoints you used in the pipeline to verify they're working (a port forward will help here).
 When you have the whole app running, then it's time to scale up.

 </details><br/>